Questions

 I understand our need for working folks housing and the natural process of growth but this is a huge increase in human population and the needs that go along with it.
 We moved here because of the small town atmosphere.
 How are you planning to provide adequate infrastructure for such an increase in new demands from all these major developments.
 I see increased traffic, water needs ( we are in a major drought), sewage demands, and other impacts from tourists , etc.?

-BobLecour asked over 2 years ago
+BobLecour asked almost 3 years ago

 Hello,